Muzaffar al-Din Uzbek

-Muzaffar al-Din Uzbek, also known as Özbeg ibn Muhammad Pahlawan (died 1225) was the fifth and last ruler (atabeg) of the Eldiguzids from 1210 to 1225, during the later Seljuk and Khwarezmian periods.
-He was married to Malika Khatun, widow of Toghrul III, the last sultan of the Seljuk Empire.
+Muzaffar al-Din Uzbek, also known as Ozbeg ibn Muhammad Pahlawan (died 1225) was the fifth and last ruler (atabeg) of the Eldiguzids from 1210 to 1225, during the later Seljuk and Khwarazmian periods.
+He was married to Malika Khatun, daughter of Toghrul III, the last sultan of the Seljuk Empire.

 Early career

 He was born to Muhammad Jahan Pahlavan and Zahida Khatun.
 In his youth, he ruled Hamadan as his half-brother Nusrat al-Din Abu Bakr's subordinate and a vassal of Khwarazmshah Tekish in 1195.
 His powers were largely curbed by powerful emirs such as Mu'ayyid al-Din Ai-Aba, who became is trustee.

 Reign

 Uzbek succeeded his half-brother in 1210 and met a rebellion from one of his mamelukes - Nasir al-Din Mengli.
 He defeated another one of Uzbeg's mamelukes Aytoghmish in January 1212 and seized Isfahan, Hamadan, Ray and neighboring regions (i.e. Persian Iraq).
 Forging a coalition against this new powerful rebel, Uzbek brought Caliph Al-Nasir and Hassan III of Alamut together and defeated Mengli in September 1215.
 Uzbek's new subordinate emir Aghlamish in Persian Iraq expressed his submission to Muhammad II of Khwarazm but was assassinated in 1217.
 Using opportunity, Uzbek captured Isfahan, while Salghurid Sa'd I ibn Zangi (1198–1226) captured rest.

 Having heard of emir's death while in Samarqand, Khwarazmshah took his army to attack Salghurids and achieved its submission.
 Uzbek's vizier Rabib ad-Din Dandan advised him to bolster his position at the castle Farrazin, but Uzbek refused.
 He ordered his subordinate and ruler of Ahar, Nusrat ad-Din Pishkin, to escort him to Tabriz with his army and supplies, and he concealed himself in the inaccessible mountains of Azerbaijan with 200 faithful ghulams.
 However, the Khwarazmshah's army seized Nusrat ad-Din at Miyaneh, beat him utterly, confiscated all of Uzbek's valuables, and captured his vizier Dandan.
 Later he had to come to terms with Muhammad II and accepted Khwarazmshah as his overlord.

 Uzbek later requested aid from Muhammad because of growing power of Tamar of Georgia.
 Under Tamar, Georgians attacked Nakhchivan, unable to capture the city, headed towards Julfa, crossed the Dareduz valley and went south to raid Marand, Tabriz, Miyana, Zanjan, Qazvin, Ardabil and other cities.